Hitman 3 Dubai walkthrough: all mission stories in How the Mighty Fall

 - Turns out this guy is Zana Kazem, a terrorist for Crystal Dawn.
 How exciting.

 - Knock him out and take his clothes.
 You can do this after he leaves the conversation.
 Hide in the bush, he’ll sit down, turn on the sound system, and choke him out as he checks the distraction.
+You can also grab his vial of lethal poison.

 - You’ll have to get frisked, so drop your gun and any other illegal items in the bush too.